-Now what I’m talking about today is what I do when money is tight, or my income starts to drop in my business.
-And this is a really juicy one, because it’s going to help you to come out of an income slump, or know what to do if the money has dried up and you’ve got no resources left, or you’re getting lower than you’d like comfortably be in terms of your buffer in your business.
-It’s gonna be a great episode, it’s gonna be quite practical.
-Let’s get started!
+This is a really juicy one because it’s going to help you to come out of an income slump, and know what to do if the money has dried up and you’ve got no resources left or you’re getting lower than you’d like to comfortably be in terms of your buffer in your business.

-And another little insight as well.
-When I was about to leave Australia and move to Bali, I auctioned off some spots on retreats and so for the last 3 weeks that I was in Australia, instead of doing a big launch of one of my signature programs, I was facilitating retreats that I had sold previously thinking (once again) that whilst I had a retreat going on in my home, I could still totally be in launch for something else.
+Another little insight as well: When I was about to leave Australia and move to Bali, I auctioned off some spots on retreats.
+And so for the last three weeks that I was in Australia, instead of doing a big launch of one of my signature programs, I was facilitating retreats that I had sold previously thinking (once again) that whilst I had a retreat going on in my home, I could still totally be in a launch for something else.

 No, Tash, no.

-So there’s a big difference between a dip in income because you decided not to launch that thing you were going to launch and not thinking through the repercussions, Tash, and actually being in launch of something and promoting free lead magnets therefore not expecting a lot of income right now, but I’m going to have a surge in income when the launch actually kicks off and the doors open on early bird for my launch.
+There’s a big difference between a dip in income because you decided not to launch that thing you were going to launch and not thinking through the repercussions (#me)… And actually being in launch of something and promoting free lead magnets, therefore not expecting a lot of income right now, but knowing you’ll have a surge in your income when the launch actually kicks off and the doors open on early bird for your launch.

-I make sure that I check in with myself: “Is it true that my income is actually drying up, or is this just one of the down spells in preparation for a launch which is going to net more results for me?”
+I make sure that I check in with myself: “Is it true that my income is actually drying up, or is this just one of the down spells in preparation for a launch that is going to get more results for me?”